jackyzha0/jackyzha0.github.io/content/thoughts/organizing system.md

 5.  the relationship of the organizing system to other ones that overlap with it in domain or scope

 ### General organizing principles
-1. We organize collections of resources using the properties that are easiest to perceive, or whose values vary the most among the items in the collection
+1. We organize [[thoughts/collections|collections]] of resources using the properties that are easiest to perceive, or whose values vary the most among the items in the collection
 2. We group together resources that we often use together
 3. We put rare or unique resources where we can protect them